kaazvaag/game-and-watch-retro-go/README.md

 This is a port of the [retro-go](https://github.com/ducalex/retro-go) emulator collection that is intended to run on the Nintendo® Game & Watch™: Super Mario Bros.
 2020 edition.

+:This repository is a fork of [https://github.com/kbeckmann](https://github.com/kbeckmann).
+:It is used to develop and  experimente handheld console emulators on STM32 platform.
+:If you attend to experiment it, you may need to consider [https://github.com/bzhxx/game-and-watch-retro-go](https://github.com/bzhxx/game-and-watch-retro-go) in the following section.

 Supported emulators:

 - GB / GBC (Gameboy / Gameboy Color)